Safety-Critical Control with Input Delay in Dynamic Environment: Safety of Systems with Input Delay

-\begin{exmp}[Adaptive Cruise Control with input delay] Consider the adaptive cruise control problem outlined in Example~\ref{ex:ACC_nodelay}, now with input delay:
+\begin{exmp}[Adaptive Cruise Control with input delay] Consider the adaptive cruise control problem of Example~\ref{ex:ACC_nodelay}, now with input delay $\tau$ that represents powertrain delays:

-where $\tau$ represents powertrain delays.
-For passenger vehicles, this delay is around 0.5--1 s~\cite{Ji2021}, hence it is not negligible for safety-critical applications.
+For passenger vehicles, the delay $\tau$ is around 0.5--1 s~\cite{Ji2021}, hence it is not negligible for safety-critical applications.

-The effect of this delay is demonstrated in Fig.~\ref{fig:ACC_delay} by black color.
-Simulation results are shown with a large delay ${\tau = 1}$, zero initial input history, and the same parameters as in Example~\ref{ex:ACC_delay}: ${p(v)=0.1 + 0.0003 v^2}$, ${\gamma=3}$ and ${\bar{\kappa}=2}$ (with units in SI).
+The effect of the delay is demonstrated in Fig.~\ref{fig:ACC_delay} by black color.
+Simulation results are shown with a large delay ${\tau = 1}$, zero initial input history, and the parameters of Example~\ref{ex:ACC_delay}: ${p(v)=0.1 + 0.0003 v^2}$, ${\gamma=3}$ and ${\bar{\kappa}=2}$ (with units in SI).
 If one implements the delay-free control design~(\ref{eq:QP_environment}) relying on~(\ref{eq:ACC_safety_nodelay}), it fails to keep system~(\ref{eq:ACC_delay}) safe due to the delay $\tau$.
-Safety violations happen even when the HV drives with constant speed.
+Safety is violated even when the HV cruises at constant speed.